-8.2.18 Thursday: As scheduled, Tom and Sue picked us up promptly at 10:30 in the morning.
+Thursday: As scheduled, Tom and Sue picked us up promptly at 10:30 in the morning.
 Carla and I were just finishing our last cup of coffee outdoors, under the awning.
 Beautiful day again today.
 Next two days projected for rain.
 The Ward's leave this area tomorrow as they will caravan through the Maritime Provinces.
 We will remain here until the 14th.
 As like yesterday they have two venues in mind.
 First will be a trip to Southwest Harbor about thirty miles south from here but will take us over an hour to get there.

 The goal here is to just enjoy the area and take in the coastal Maine atmosphere.
-Tom has planned, after we see to our hearts content, to eat at Beal's Lobster Pier.
+Tom has planned to eat at Beal's Lobster Pier.
 They've been here almost a hundred years and the size and taste of their food is a testament to their longevity.